jallen2281/GreenBeanify/README.md

  - Broke out tankType, tankPercentageRemaining and tankEnabled properties from tankStatus and tankSelected (Unable to verify on my laundry pair though as subscription to these functions never fire the callback)
  - Added bitfield decoding for washerMainControlServiceErrorCodes, washerInverterServiceErrorCodes, washerUserInterfaceServiceErrorCodes
  - Fixed an issue where some of the HTTP GET URL links were not clickable on the /laundry page
+- v0.1.0
+ - First major version
+ - Roll-up of all features from the 0.0.x branch
+ - Fixed JSON POST data for appliance info (poster.js needed updating after changing the appliance global variables into nested objects)
+ - Added artwork and links to the JSON, numeric and text format output options for HTTP GET in the /laundry page
+ - Added [simple reference implimentation](https://github.com/rudybrian/GreenBeanify-pushover-notifications) to send notifications via [Pushover](https://pushover.net/) on dryer/washing machine end of cycle.

 ### References